nickcmiller/genai_toolbox/README.md

 - **llms_with_queries.py**
   - *llm_response_with_query()*: Combines similar source chunks and a user question to generate a detailed LLM-based answer.
   - *stream_response_with_query()*: Similar to the above, but supports streaming API responses.

-- **trufflepig_functions.py**
-  - Functions to interface with the Trufflepig client such as initializing, uploading documents, and searching the index.

 ---